ouspg/CyberSecurityTesting101/4.NetworkSecurity/README.md

 ### Q2: Capturing the voting traffic

 If you haven't found already, at this point you should know which IP addresses are for voting and result interface, which are accessible by browsers.
-*Capture both networks (front, back) with Wireshark*, and play around by casting votes and viewing results.
+*Capture both networks (front, and back) with Wireshark*, and play around by casting votes and viewing results.

 > What protocols you can see from the captured data and in which networks?